Multistage Mixed Precision Iterative Refinement: Numerical experiments

 \subsubsection{Random dense matrices with one small singular value}

-Table \ref{tab:rand_sdq} shows the convergence behavior of SIR, SGMRES-IR, GMRES-IR, and TSIR for matrices generated via the MATLAB command \verb|gallery('randsvd',n,kappa(i),2)| using precisions $(u_f,u,u_r)$ = (single, double, quad).
-From Table \ref{tab:rand_sdq}, we can see that SIR no longer converges in $i_{max}$ iterations once $\kappa_\infty(A)$ exceeds $10^7$ (note that for the test problem with $\kappa_2(A)=10^7$, SIR does eventually converge, but requires 19 iterations to do so).
-As $\kappa(A)$ increases, the convergence rate of SIR slows down; in cases where 5 SIR steps are required, notice that the TSIR algorithm deems this too slow and begins switching to SGMRES-IR after 2 SIR steps.
+Table \ref{tab:rand_sdq} shows the convergence behavior of SIR, SGMRES-IR, GMRES-IR, and MSIR for matrices generated via the MATLAB command \verb|gallery('randsvd',n,kappa(i),2)| using initial precisions $(u_f,u,u_r)$ = (single, double, quad).
+From Table \ref{tab:rand_sdq}, we can see that SIR no longer converges once $\kappa_\infty(A)$ exceeds $10^{11}$.
+As $\kappa(A)$ increases, the convergence rate of SIR slows down.
+At the extreme case of $\kappa_2(A)=10^9$, SIR requires 205 steps to converge!
+In this case, MSIR thus demonstrates a significant improvement over SIR.
+Even in cases where only 5 SIR steps are required, notice that the MSIR algorithm deems this too slow and begins switching to SGMRES-IR after 2 SIR steps.
 SGMRES-IR converges in just a few refinement steps with a small numbers of GMRES iterations per step except for the most ill-conditioned problem.
 For the most ill-conditioned matrix, SGMRES-IR alone requires 7 steps to converge.
-TSIR in this case switches twice: from SIR to SGMRES-IR, and then finally to GMRES-IR.
-We plot the convergence trajectories of TSIR for the $\kappa_2(A)=10^4$ and $\kappa_2(A)=10^{14}$ problems in Figure \ref{fig:randnmat_124}.
+MSIR in this case switches twice: from SIR to SGMRES-IR, and then finally to GMRES-IR.
+The same is observed when $\kappa_2(A)=10^{11}$.
+We plot the convergence trajectories of MSIR for the $\kappa_2(A)=10^4$ and $\kappa_2(A)=10^{14}$ problems in Figure \ref{fig:randnmat_124}.

 In Table \ref{tab:rand_hsd}, we show data for experiments with $(u_f,u,u_r)$ = (half, single, double).
-In this case, as predicted in Table \ref{tab:kappalimit}, SIR fails to converge once $\kappa_\infty(A)>2\cdot 10^3$.
-Moreover, it is seen that TSIR switches to SGMRES-IR even for relatively well-conditioned matrices for which SIR still converges (i.e., for $\kappa_2(A)=10^2$).
-Although this switch is technically not necessary, we argue that the difference in cost versus SIR is minimal (two additional triangular solves at the working precision).
-SGMRES-IR works well up to condition number $\kappa_\infty(A)=2\cdot 10^6$, and thus TSIR only performs one switch in these cases.
+In this case, as predicted in Table \ref{tab:kappalimit}, SIR fails to converge once $\kappa_\infty(A)>2\cdot 10^5$.
+Moreover, it is seen that MSIR switches to SGMRES-IR even for relatively well-conditioned matrices for which SIR still converges (i.e., for $\kappa_2(A)=10^2$).
+Although this switch is technically not necessary, we argue that the difference in cost versus SIR will be a constant factor (SIR requires 3 LU solves in precision $u_f$ whereas here SGMRES-IR requires 2 LU solves in precision $u_f$ and 3 in precision $u$; see Table \ref{tab:cost}).
+SGMRES-IR works well up to condition number $\kappa_\infty(A)=2\cdot 10^6$, and thus MSIR only performs one switch in these cases.